-This table shows the annual rate of base salary as set by the committee (effective in September 2010 for Mr. Crutcher, and in February 2010 for the other officers).
+This table shows the annual rate of base salary as set by the committee.
 In the summary compensation table, the "Salary" column shows the actual salary paid in the year.
 This table has separate columns for profit sharing and bonus.
 In the summary compensation table, profit sharing and bonus are aggregated in the column for "Non-Equity Incentive Plan Compensation," in accordance with SEC requirements.
-The summary compensation table shows the grant date fair value of equity compensation awarded in the year.
-This table shows the grant date fair value of all equity compensation awarded in the year for all named executive officers except Mr. Crutcher, for whom the value shown is the grant date fair value of equity compensation received after he became an executive officer.
-Please see notes 3 and 4 to the summary compensation table for information about how grant date fair value was calculated.
+Please see notes 2 and 3 to the summary compensation table for information about how grant date fair value was calculated.

-The compensation decisions shown above resulted in the following 2010 compensation mix for the named executive officers:
+The compensation decisions shown above resulted in the following 2012 compensation mix for the named executive officers:

 Average data for the named executive officers other than Mr. Templeton.
+Salary includes the annual rate for Mr. Crutcher and Mr. Delagi as of June 2012.
 Totals may not equal 100 percent, due to rounding.